ceri-num/uv-larm/challenge/coke-can.md

 ## Configuration and Fakes

-Ideally, the cans hare detected in different poses, whatever the background and with partial obstructions.
+Ideally, the cans are detected in different poses, whatever the background and with partial obstructions.
 In contrary, the system has to avoid false positive (wallpaper publicity, other objects...)